slysly-code/mce-email-chat/readme.md

 ## Troubleshooting

 ### Connection Issues
-- Verify MCE_SERVER_URL is correct
+- Verify `MCE_SERVER_URL` is correct and accessible
-- Check MCE_AUTH_TOKEN is valid
+- Check `MCE_AUTH_TOKEN` is valid
-- Ensure MCE server is running
+- Ensure MCE server is running on Fly.io

 ### API Errors
-- Verify CLAUDE_API_KEY is correct
+- Verify `CLAUDE_API_KEY` is correct
-- Check API rate limits
+- Check Anthropic API rate limits
-- Review browser console for errors
+- Review browser console for detailed error messages
+- Check Vercel function logs for server-side errors

+### Timeout Issues
+- Free Vercel tier has 10-second timeout limit
+- Consider upgrading to Pro for 60-second timeout
+- Or optimize API calls to be faster

+### Path Issues
+- Frontend calls should use `/chat` endpoint
+- The API route is at `app/chat/route.js`
+- Update frontend if it's calling `/api/chat`

 ## Contributing

 1. Fork the repository
-2. Create a feature branch
+2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## License